 …Tania kept asking him for me just how low I should be.
 Tell him to make it as low as he wants, David would reply.
 I, of course, went too far as usual, and I blush to think of it now, but it went down very well with the guests, who included Ono, Eno and Bono.

 Aside from all the celebrity pals and bonhomie, there is a serious side to Idle.
 He is the Python with the business brain (and the contacts) that got their albums made, books published, and films financed.
 Then there are all the side projects – from Rutland Weekend Television to The Rutles, and of course there is Spamalot.
 The musical recycles the Holy Grail film and various other Python sketches and songs and was a huge hit on Broadway directed by Mike Nichols.

-As an only child who lost his father when he was two, Idle rather relegates his mother and children to being bit part players in this memoir, his celebrity pals rather taking centre stage, and often upstaging Idle.
-There are black and white photos of Idle with his pals throughout, and a separate colour section; one of the first photos though is of him as a toddler at the beach with his father.
+As an only child who lost his father when he was two, Idle’s mother and children are rather relegated to being bit part players in this memoir, his celebrity pals rather taking centre stage, and often upstaging Idle.
+There are black and white photos of Idle with his pals throughout, and a separate colour section, one of the first photos though is of him as a toddler at the beach with his father.

 There is a sense of self-deprecating fun that pervades this book that made it always entertaining to read (I don’t mind the name-dropping), but Idle’s personality is always so perky that one can’t help but think that throughout he’s still acting a role and playing with his readers.
 I enjoyed it a lot, ‘Say no more.’

 Eric Idle, Always Look on the Bright Side of Life: A Sortabiography (Orion, 2018) ISBN 9781474610278, hardback, 296 pages.